Our glossary will help you understand the terms we use on our website and throughout the University.

 Lab - Laboratory and/or practicals associated with a unit.

-Leave of absence - Students may apply to stop studying for a duration without losing their place in their course.
+Leave of absence - Sometimes called an 'intermission', students may apply to stop studying for a duration without losing their place in their course.
 Leave of absence applications must be approved by an authorised college officer.
 Applications will only be considered if students have completed at least one semester of their course and satisfactory progress has been determined.

 Lecture - Large, formal classes in which lecturers present course material to all students enrolled in a given subject.